 The PacketFence captive portal flow is highly customizable.
-This section will cover the Portal Modules which are used to define the behavior of the captive portal.
+This section covers Portal Modules which define the behavior of the captive portal.

-When upgrading from a version that doesn't have the portal modules, the PacketFence Portal Modules configuration already comes with defaults that will fit most cases and offers the same behavior as previous versions of PacketFence.
-Meaning, all the available Connection Profile sources are used for authentication, then the available provisioners will be used.
+When upgrading from a previous version that does not include portal modules, defaults are included that fit most cases with the same behavior as previous version, i.e. authentication uses the configured Connection Profile sources, and then the provisioners.